quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 Local hardware cryptographic offload devices may accelerate QUIC servers by receiving keys from the QUIC implementation indexed to the connection ID.
-However, on physical devices operating multiple QUIC servers, it is impractical to efficiently lookup these keys if the connection ID does not self-encode its own length.
+However, on physical devices operating multiple QUIC servers, it might be impractical to efficiently lookup these keys if the connection ID does not self-encode its own length.